Hemanth-Yarlagadda/CTF-Capture-the-flag/README.md

 # Capture-the-flag
 This repository shows different approaches in finding a flag

-If the file is about images you can find it in [this Readme](Steganography/Readme.md)
+If the file is about images you can find it in [Steganography](Steganography/Readme.md)